Can’t find what you’re looking for?

 Contact usParent FAQ

-US Citizens and permanant residents are eligible to participate in the program and receive funding from the Flagship.
+US Citizens and permanent residents are eligible to participate in the program and receive funding from the Flagship.

 Students who are not U.S. citizens or permanent residents are eligible to apply for the program, but they are not eligible to receive Flagship funding.